BIDS-apps

 (default: rating_overall)

--c, --cluster Use `qsub` to submit the slicer jobs to a high-performance compute (HPC) cluster
+Use the DRMAA library to submit the slicereport jobs to a high-performance

 --options OPTIONS [OPTIONS ...]